liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Outline
 Our solution is designed to:
 - Develop an on-chain system capable of acting on behalf of a party without their explicit permission in pre-approved ways with mutual consent given in advance.
+- Facilitate the integration of a 'court as a smart contract oracle', thereby enabling the execution of traditional, verbose contracts on-chain.
+This system allows for the imposition of sanctions as dictated by the applicable law and the contract itself in the event of a dispute.
 - Implement a body of norms or laws to regulate the system's operations, thereby eliminating arbitrary decisions and enhancing trust.
 - Guarantee decentralization and security while ensuring that the system is operated by professionals who uphold the quality of decisions.
 - Retain recognizability by resembling a traditional courtroom rather than a streamlined IT service app.